 The presumption is that you need to treat this type of data with greater care, because collecting and using it is more likely to interfere with these fundamental rights or open someone up to discrimination.
-This is part of the risk-based approach of the GDPR.
+This is part of the risk-based approach of the UK GDPR.

 However, this type of data is treated differently to other types, eg special category data, which are considered particularly sensitive and risky in terms of fundamental rights and freedoms.
 This is because the interests of society at large and the need to protect the public from criminal activity are likely to mean that you can justify the use of criminal offence data in a wider variety of circumstances, despite the potential impact on individual rights.

 When processing special category data, many conditions require you to explicitly demonstrate that the processing is necessary for reasons of substantial public interest.
 This requirement doesn’t apply to criminal offence data.